OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### OneDeploy Dependencies

-Now, clone the `one-deploy` repository and install its dependencies.
-Note that all these commands should be run as `root`.
+As a `root` user, clone the `one-deploy` repository and install its dependencies.

 ```default
 # cd /root